profgarrett/jsgames/README.md

 	references(args): Make sure that references are in answer symbols(args): Make sure that the symbosl are included.
 Use ? to include dropdown. functions

+## Test Plan

+Authorization
+	New user (anon and join class)
+	Forgot password
+	Reset password
+	Logout
+Website introduction
+	Run through all pages as normal user (not admin)
+	Each tutorial

 ## Author